termux/termux-packages/SECURITY.md

 ## Reporting via Email

 Send an email, preferably gpg encrypted, to the maintainers that seem to be responsible for the affected component, as per git history.
 You can find our public gpg keys in the [termux-keyring package](https://github.com/termux/termux-packages/tree/master/packages/termux-keyring).
 Please include all relevant details directly in the email, and send to multiple maintainers.
-We will aim at getting back within 3 buisness days, and provide updates on the progress and may request additional details.
+We will aim at getting back within 3 business days, and provide updates on the progress and may request additional details.

 ## Issues in packages and forks